Tianyi20/tianyi20.github.io/_pages/SOP.md

 ### (2) Dexterity Manipulation (Contact Rich Manipulation)
 At the core of a low-level task controller within task planning is human-level dexterity in robotic manipulation.
 It should be generalized to execute different fine-grained tasks while considering complex physical constraints and contact modes.

+To fulfill my belief of future robot, I find differentiable simulator is a potential solution for robotics problems.

 ## Current research interest on **differentiable simulator**

 My current research interest lies in differentiable simulation to enable contact rich manipulation.
-This emerging area holds immense potential for addressing key challenges in robotics, including: (1) deformable object manipulation; (2) physical properties extraction, etc. In our latest work [4] (RA-L 2024), our differentiable simulator can infer implicit physical properties (e.g. mass, inertia, friction) that is hard to extract by conventional neural networks [6][7][8][9].
+This emerging area holds immense potential for addressing key challenges in robotics, including: (1) deformable object manipulation; (2) physical properties extraction, etc. In our latest work  [“Real-to-Sim via End-to-End Differentiable Simulation and Rendering”](https://arxiv.org/pdf/2412.00259) [4] **(RA-L 2024)**, our differentiable simulator can infer implicit physical properties (e.g. mass, inertia, friction) that is hard to extract by conventional neural networks [6][7][8][9].
 Notably, our innovation design enables end-to-end estimation of an object's shape, physical parameters, and mesh without any prior knowledge.

+Currently, my project focus on addressing under-segmentation problem in masks generation through interactive actions.
+While existing approaches like [10] [11] [12] have explored how interactive action can benefit segmentation, I believe differentiable simulator can further refine the segmentation by directly leveraging physical consistency and dynamic interactions.

 ## My short term future firection